Rick-Phoenix/sketch/docs/src/presets/docker_compose.md

 # Docker Compose Presets

-Sketch can be used to create extensible Docker Compose presets.

-There are presets for entire compose files as well as individual services.
+Sketch can be used to create extensible presets for entire compose files as well as individual services.

 ## Example